Today I’d like to, once and for all, answer a question that I’ve been asked hundreds of times.

 - You get to charge whenever you’re on the phone, in a meeting, or tapping on your keyboard or mouse.

-- You can take days off or work half days without getting into murky discussions like you might with, e.g., weekly billing contracts.
+- You can take days off or work half days without getting into murky discussions like you might with other billing structures. (e.g. weekly billing contracts)